 - An installed version of Unreal Engine (at least 5.1 or later).
 For instructions on installing Unreal Engine, visit the Unreal Engine download page and refer to the Installing Unreal Engine guide for detailed instructions.

 - A Cesium ion account to stream terrain and building assets into Unreal Engine.
 Sign up for a free Cesium ion account if you don’t already have one.

 Cesium ion is an open platform for streaming and hosting 3D content, and includes global, curated data that you can use to create your own real-world applications.

 Start by installing the Cesium for Unreal plugin if you haven’t already.

 1Open the Cesium for Unreal plugin page on the Unreal Engine Marketplace.

-Once you have finished configuring your project, click the Create Project button.
+Once you have finished configuring your project, click the Create button.
 Your new project will open.

-3Once the project is fully loaded, activate the Cesium for Unreal plugin.
-Open the Plugins window (Edit -> Plugins) and search for “Cesium” in the search bar at the top-right corner of the Plugins window.
-Make sure that the Enabled checkbox for the plugin is checked.
+2Once the project is fully loaded, activate the Cesium for Unreal plugin.
+Open the Plugins window (Edit -> Plugins) and search for “Cesium” in the search bar at the top of the Plugins window.
+Make sure that the checkbox next to the plugin is checked.
 You may need to restart Unreal Engine after enabling the plugin.

 1Create a new level (File -> New Level).
 When prompted, select "Empty Level" to make sure there are no objects in the level.